totalperspective/bartfast/README.md

 While libraries offer quick solutions, embracing a separate Domain-Specific Language (DSL) like Bartfast adds a touch of creativity and flexibility to your design process.
 Instead of relying on off-the-shelf solutions, a DSL empowers you to craft bespoke design languages that resonate with your project's vision.

-### Tailoring to Your Vision:
+### Tailoring to Your Vision
 By using Bartfast, you're not just implementing a design library; you're sculpting a language that speaks to your project's unique needs.
 This approach fosters innovation and creativity, allowing you to break free from conventional design constraints and unleash your team's full potential.

-### Bridging Creativity and Technicality:
+### Bridging Creativity and Technicality
 A separate DSL bridges the gap between creativity and technicality, enabling designers and developers to collaborate seamlessly.
 With Bartfast, you can define design principles and tokens in a language that's both expressive and practical, fostering a harmonious workflow and driving towards design excellence.

-Choosing a separate DSL over a library isn't just about functionality—it's about embracing a mindset prioritising creativity, collaboration, and the pursuit of design perfection.
+Choosing a separate DSL over a library isn't just about functionality—it's about embracing a mindset that prioritizes creativity, collaboration, and the pursuit of design perfection.

 ## Key Approaches in Bartfast

 Bartfast is designed with several high-level approaches to ensure flexibility, modularity, and ease of use.
 These approaches shape the core principles of the design language system and guide its implementation:

-### Declarative and Incremental Definition:
+### Declarative and Incremental Definition
 Bartfast adopts a declarative and incremental approach to design language definition, allowing designers to express their intentions clearly and build languages incrementally, token by token.
 By declaratively defining design elements and principles, users can focus on the "what" rather than the "how," promoting readability, maintainability, and iterative development.

-### Composable, Extensible, and Serializable:
+### Composable, Extensible, and Serializable
 Bartfast promotes composability, extensibility, and serializability at various levels, enabling designers to compose, extend, and serialize individual tokens, principles, and entire design languages.
 This flexibility empowers teams to tailor Bartfast to their needs, seamlessly integrating prebuilt libraries and serializing design languages as values.
-Bartfast fosters a modular and adaptable ecosystem by allowing customisation at granular levels.
+Bartfast fosters a modular and adaptable ecosystem by allowing customization at granular levels.

-### Graph-Based Representation:
+### Graph-Based Representation
 Bartfast employs a graph-based internal representation, facilitating pattern matching and graph traversal for defining higher-level design concepts.
 This approach enables sophisticated querying and manipulation of design elements, empowering users to create complex design systems with ease and efficiency.

-### Framework Agnosticism:
+### Framework Agnosticism
 Bartfast is completely agnostic to target frameworks, dialects, UI libraries, and CSS frameworks, seamlessly integrating into various tech stacks.
 This framework-agnostic approach provides a universal solution for design language management, ensuring compatibility and interoperability across different development environments.

-### Pluggable Architecture:
+### Pluggable Architecture
 Bartfast features a pluggable architecture, with generators as the primary plugin used.
 These generators enable the seamless integration of various outputs, from TypeScript types and JSON schema to class lists for a component and Figma files.
 This extensibility allows users to customize Bartfast to their specific requirements, effortlessly integrate with external tools and systems, and tailor the workflow to suit their preferences.

-### Documentation-First Approach:
+### Documentation-First Approach
 Documentation is prioritized in Bartfast, supporting annotations that describe various aspects of the design language, including documentation, types, and other relevant information.
 These annotations ensure that design elements are well-documented and easily understandable by all stakeholders, promoting clarity and transparency throughout the design process.
 By integrating annotations directly into the definition, Bartfast streamlines the documentation workflow, making it an integral part of the design language development process.

 ## Introducing Bartfast's DSL: Simplicity and Expressiveness

 Bartfast's Domain-Specific Language (DSL) embodies simplicity and expressiveness.
 It is distilled into two foundational concepts: Design Tokens and Design Principles.
 Despite its minimalist approach, this DSL empowers designers and developers to create robust design systems easily.

-### Design Tokens:
+### Design Tokens
-At the core of Bartfast's DSL are Design Tokens, representing fundamental design values such as colours, typography, spacing, and more.
+At the core of Bartfast's DSL are Design Tokens, representing fundamental design values such as colors, typography, spacing, and more.
 These tokens serve as the elemental building blocks of the design language, providing a concise and versatile vocabulary for expressing design elements.
 Design Tokens can also be aggregated to form more complex concepts, enabling designers to encapsulate intricate design details within a single token.

-### Design Principles:
+### Design Principles
-Complementing Design Tokens are Design Principles encapsulating the system's design application rules and guidelines.
+Complementing Design Tokens are Design Principles that encapsulate the system's design application rules and guidelines.
 These principles articulate fundamental design philosophies, ensuring consistency, accessibility, and aesthetic coherence across all components.
 By adhering to Design Principles, designers maintain clarity and purpose in their design decisions, fostering a cohesive and intuitive user experience.

 Design Tokens and Design Principles are the cornerstone of Bartfast's DSL, offering a streamlined yet powerful framework for designing and refining digital environments.
 With its emphasis on simplicity and expressiveness, Bartfast empowers teams to create design systems that are elegant in conception and impactful in execution.